Legislative Branch

 Our Research Room

-Located in the National Archives Building on Pennsylvania Avenue in Washington, DC, the Center for Legislative Archives maintains a Research Room to provide on-site reference assistance to researchers ranging from Congressional scholars and historians to attorneys looking for legislative intent and genealogists searching for individual petitions and claims.
+Located in the National Archives Building on Pennsylvania Avenue in Washington, DC, the Center for Legislative Archives provides on-site reference assistance to researchers ranging from Congressional scholars and historians to attorneys looking for legislative intent and genealogists searching for individual petitions and claims.

-In the research room, the Center maintains published source material on Congress including the Journals of the House and Senate, the Congressional Record (and its predecessors the Globe and the Annals of Congress), Guide to the U.S. Serial Set, CIS Indexes, as well as other works on the history of Congress.
+In the East Search Room, located off the main Research Room, the Center maintains published source material on Congress including the Journals of the House and Senate, the Congressional Record (and its predecessors the Globe and the Annals of Congress), Guide to the U.S. Serial Set, CIS Indexes, as well as other works on the history of Congress.

 Our Staff

-The Center is staffed by 14 employees including a director, supervisory archives specialist for outreach, seven professional archivists, two archives technicians, one electronic records specialist, a congressional relations specialist, and an exhibit specialist.
+The Center is staffed by 13 employees including an acting director, a supervisory archives specialist, six professional archivists, one archives technician, one electronic records specialist, one archives specialist for description, one access specialist, and an exhibit specialist.

-Richard Hunt is the Director of the Center for Legislative Archives
+Jay Wyatt is the Acting Director of the Center for Legislative Archives

 Top